hadicodes/-Psychic---JS-Computer-Game/README.md

 # week-3-game

+### Update (April 13, 2017) this was my very first dip into the ocean of JavaScript.
+Since it is not representative of my technical acumen, I recommend you check out my new respositories.
+If I redid this project, I would add a better, more inteactive UI.

 "Psychic", A Computer Game made with Javascript

 In this game, you (the user) will be guessing a random alphabetical letter that the computer game (computer) has selected.
 To begin playing, press any letter to enter the game.